Important Dates and Notices

 Founded by the IEEE Microwave Theory and Techniques Society (MTT-S), NEMO is a new annual focal event on electromagnetic- and multiphysics-based computer-aided design (EM-CAD), rotating between Europe, North America and Asia.
 NEMO 2017 aims to stimulate discussion and exploration of “disruptive” technologies of EM-CAD in addition to traditional topics.
 The conference features an exciting technical program, an industry exhibition and invited talks by internationally recognized experts in electromagnetic and multiphysics modeling and optimization.

-Seville is the capital of Andalusia and the province of Seville, located in the South of Spain on the banks of Guadalquivir River.
+Seville is the capital of both, the Autonomous Region of Andalusia, and the province of Seville.
+It is located in the South of Spain on the banks of Guadalquivir River.
 With more than 700,000 inhabitants and 2,200 years of history, Seville is one of the most beautiful Spanish cities.
 The city has the third largest Old Town in Europe.
 The minaret named "La Giralda", the Gothic Cathedral (one of the largest temples in Christendom), and the "Alcázar Palace" are worldwide renowned monuments (World Heritage Sites).
 Other city treasures are "Casa de Pilatos", "Torre del Oro", the "Town Hall", "Archive of the Indies" (where the historical records about the American continent discovery and early history are preserved), the "Fine Arts Museum" (one of the most important art galleries in the country), plus marvellous convents, parish churches, palaces, and gardens.
 Although Seville is also renowned as the hottest major metropolitan area in Europe, in May we enjoy a mild Spring weather that boosts an amazing lively environment in our streets, plazas, and many restaurants and tapas bars scattered throughout the city.

 Call for Papers